 Cases involving a serious injury or the death of a parent have a full value over more than $50,000.
-Additionally, if a child witnesses the death of sibling, the child’s emotional distress is often worth over $50,000.
+Additionally, if a child witnesses the death of sibling, and child suffers a physical impact, the child’s emotional distress is often worth over $50,000.

 The parent’s settled the child’s case for over $50,000.
 Here is a document where the parents’ attorney asked the court to approve the sister’s “injury settlement”.

 Here is another court document where the parents’ lawyer asked the court to not require a guardian of the property.
 They asked the court to do so because the settlement payout was placed into an irrevocable trust.